 Located off the coast of Queensland, Australia, the Great Barrier Reef is the largest coral reef system on Earth.
 It extends across an area of approximately 133,000 square miles/344,400 square kilometers and comprises more than 2,900 separate reefs.
 A World Heritage Site since 1981, it can be seen from space and is an Australian icon on par with Ayers Rock, or Uluru.
 It is home to more than 9,000 marine species (many of them endangered), and generates approximately $6 billion through tourism and fisheries every year.

 Despite its status as a national treasure, the Great Barrier Reef has been plagued in recent years by a number of human and environmental factors — including overfishing, pollution and climate change.
 In 2012, a paper published by the Proceedings of the National Academy of Sciences estimated that the reef system had already lost half of its initial coral cover.
-In the wake of two back-to-back coral bleaching disasters, scientists are now querying whether or not the largest single structure built by living organisms has a future.
+Today, in the wake of two more recent coral bleaching disasters, scientists are now querying whether or not the largest single structure built by living organisms has a future.

 The Latest Developments

-In April 2017, multiple news sources reported that the Great Barrier Reef was on its deathbed.
-This claim came on the heels of an aerial survey carried out by the Australian Research Council’s Centre of Excellence for Coral Reef Studies, which reported that of 800 reefs analyzed, 20% showed coral bleaching damage.
-The survey focused on the middle third of the Great Barrier Reef system.
+In April 2017, multiple news sources reported that the Great Barrier Reef was on its deathbed following a major bleaching event in the middle third of the reef system.
+The damage was documented by an aerial survey carried out by the Australian Research Council’s Centre of Excellence for Coral Reef Studies, which reported that of 800 reefs analyzed, 20% showed coral bleaching damage.

-Together, the back-to-back bleaching events of the last two years have wreaked catastrophic damage on the upper two thirds of the reef system.
+Together, these back-to-back bleaching events have wreaked catastrophic damage on the upper two thirds of the reef system, the extent of which is only now becoming apparent.

 Understanding Coral Bleaching